Sonora27/baseball-project/readme.md

 ## Repository Structure

 * pngs -- contains visualizations that highlight key features  in our analysis
 * jupyter_notebooks -- contains the chronological breakdown of all the code used in our exploratory data analysis, statistical testing, model building, and post-model analysis.
+The order of the notebooks is 'Baseball_Refernce_Data_Collection','fangraphsdf_mergingwithbriefdf','Mlb_Data_Cleaning_Stats_Analysis','Baseball_Eda_feature_elimination_stats','Modeling','Model_Predictions_Analysis', and then 'Post_Modeling_Analysis'.
+* README.md
 * presentatiion pdf -- contains pdf version of project presentation
-* README.md

 ## Data